- What are the general requirements for the Unmarried Partner Visa?

 Genuine relationship requirements

-This relationship must be similar to a marriage or a civil partnership in order to be accepted by the immigration authorities.
+This relationship must be similar to a marriage or a civil partnership in order for refugee status to be accepted by the immigration authorities.

 There must be evidence of exactly 24 months of cohabitation and a consistent relationship throughout this time period for the application to be approved.